 Also, apply moderate pressure when scraping the eggs, because based on my experience, removal can be somewhat difficult.

-I find the spoon as the best way to collect the fallen eggs.
+I find using a spoon the best way to collect fallen eggs.

 It’s important that both tools are made of stainless steel as that’s an aquarium-safe material.
 Another method I’ve seen success with is by using a sharp algae scraper like this one or something similar.